andizq/discminer/README.md

 ### Discminer history

 Discminer began life as the model.disc2d.py library of [sf3dmodels](https://github.com/andizq/sf3dmodels).
-This repository is dedicated for versions >1.0 of the code.

 See changes in `CHANGES.md`.

 #### v1.0

-- Use astropy units wherever possible.
-All physical parameters provided by the user must be astropy.units instances.
+- Migrating to astropy units.
-- Creation of several mining tools included in the (1) `pick`, (2) `hammer`, (3) `rail` and (4) `cart` modules to (1) mine small scale fluctuations in the disc, possibly related to the presence of planets; (2) mine larger scale substructure: produce residual maps and illustrations of the gas structure and attributes; (3) compute azimuthal averages from observables; (4) store model attributes and their default prescriptions.
+- Addition of analysis tools for mining.

 #### Collaborators